-On September 30, 2021, CVR Partners, LP and its subsidiaries, CVR Nitrogen, LP, East Dubuque Nitrogen Fertilizers, LLC, Coffeyville Resources Nitrogen Fertilizers, LLC, CVR Nitrogen Holdings, LLC, Finance Co. and CVR Nitrogen GP, LLC, entered into the ABL Credit Facility with Wells Fargo Bank National Association, a national banking association ("Wells Fargo"), as administrative agent, collateral agent, and lender.
+On September 30, 2021, CVR Partners, LP and its subsidiaries, CVR Nitrogen, LP, EDNF, CRNF, CVR Nitrogen Holdings, LLC, Finance Co. and CVR Nitrogen GP, LLC, entered into the ABL Credit Facility with Wells Fargo Bank National Association, a national banking association ("Wells Fargo"), as administrative agent, collateral agent, and lender.
 The ABL Credit Facility has an aggregate principal amount of availability of up to \$35.0 million with an incremental facility, which permits an increase in borrowings of up to \$15.0 million in the aggregate subject to additional lender commitments and certain other conditions.
 The proceeds of the loans may be used for general corporate purposes of the Partnership and its subsidiaries.
 The ABL Credit Facility provides for loans and letters of credit, subject to meeting certain borrowing base conditions, with sub-limits of \$3.5 million for swingline loans and \$10.0 million for letters of credit.
 The ABL Credit Facility is scheduled to mature on September 30, 2024.

-Loans under the ABL Credit Facility initially bear interest at an annual rate equal to, at the option of the borrowers, (i) 1.615% plus SOFR or (ii) 0.615% plus a base rate.
-Based on the previous quarter's excess availability, such annual rate could increase to, at the option of the borrowers, (i) 2.115% plus SOFR or (ii) 1.115% plus a base rate.
+Beginning September 30, 2021, loans under the Partnership's ABL Credit Facility bear interest at an annual rate equal to, at the option of the borrowers, (i) (a) 1.615% plus the daily simple Secured Overnight Financing Rate ("SOFR") or (b) 0.615% plus a base rate, if our quarterly excess availability is greater than or equal to 75%, (ii) (a) 1.865% plus SOFR or (b) 0.865% plus a base rate, if our quarterly excess availability is greater than or equal to 50% but less than 75%, or (iii) (a) 2.115% plus SOFR or (b) 1.115% plus a base rate, otherwise.
 The borrowers must also pay a commitment fee on the unutilized commitments and also pay customary letter of credit fees.